 Using filtering evasion techniques, such as snowshoeing and recycling numbers (releasing/purchasing new numbers), to dilute number reputation.
 (See our Messaging Policy for more context.)

-Enforcement: Twilio will report these violations to customers and pass these fees through directly on behalf of the carriers.
+Enforcement: Twilio will report these violations to customers and pass these fines through directly on behalf of the carriers.

-How to Avoid Carrier Fees for Non-Compliant Messaging
+How to Avoid Carrier Fines for Non-Compliant Messaging

 Ensure Compliance with Twilio’s Policies